If your Kia is equipped with gas-charged lift/supports, you may need to replace them if your hood no longer stays up.

-In this article, you will learn about the most common problems that cause Kia check engine light to come on, and how to use an OBD-II Scan Tool to read the codes yourself.
+In this article, you will learn about the most common problems that cause the Kia check engine light to come on and how to use an OBD-II Scan Tool to read the codes yourself.

 Kia Check Engine Light (CEL) (also known as Service Engine Soon SES or MIL) should not stay on when you are driving.

-The Check Engine Light should stay on when you turn the ignition to ON position and until you start the engine, after that the light should turn off.
+The Check Engine Light should stay on when you turn the ignition to ON position, and until you start the engine, the light should turn off.

-If the light continues to stay on, that means there is a problem and you need to get your car diagnosed.
+If the light continues to stay on, that means there is a problem, and you need to read the codes with an OBD-II Scanner.

-When your check engine light illuminates on your Kia vehicle, it means that the vehicle's Electronic Control Unit (ECU), or computer, which controls many aspects to your Kia's operation, has found a problem with the engine or emissions system.
+When your check engine light illuminates your Kia vehicle, it means that the vehicle's Electronic Control Unit (ECU), or computer, which controls many aspects of your Kia's operation, has found a problem with the engine or emissions system.

 The ECU stores a diagnostic trouble code (DTC) in its memory, triggering your check engine light to turn on the dashboard.

-This problem can be caused by any number of things - it may be something as simple as a loose gas cap, a problem with an incorrect fuel/air mixture, or something much more severe as an engine problem.
+Any number of things can cause this problem - it may be as simple as a loose gas cap, a problem with an incorrect fuel/air mixture, or something much more severe as an engine problem.

 You will need to read the fault codes using an OBD-II as outlined in the next section.